MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Lucas:
  - Finished assembling the solar panel mount and fitted the solar panel with it
  - Fitted the contraption onto plexiglass
- - Tested the Arduino code with the tilting mechanisms
+ - Reviewed  and tweaked the report thanks to the comments left by Gabriel
 #### Marc:

 #### Milan: